winstonsummers/SquareCall/README.md

 # SquareCall
 A portfolio for Stephen Noseck

 Stephen is a professional square dance caller from the greater Seattle area.
+Here is his current <a href="http://stephennoseck.com/">site</a>

 # Tech Used
 - Python